Pharmaceutical Serialization

 Pharmaceutical serialization is evolving from a pure compliance requirement into a strategic data asset.
 Companies are starting to use serialization data to improve demand forecasting, optimise inventory, support patient adherence programmes, and enable value-based healthcare models.

-• End‑to‑end data integration: Serialization events are increasingly tied into ERP, MES, WMS, and CRM systems so that every function—from production to patient support—can work from the same product history.
+• End-to-end data integration: Serialization events are increasingly tied into ERP, MES, WMS, and CRM systems so that every function can work from the same product history.

-• AI‑driven insight: Machine‑learning models use serialisation and scan data to identify unusual patterns, anticipate shortages, highlight high‑risk lanes, and prioritise inspections or enforcement.
+• AI-driven insight: Machine-learning models use serialisation and scan data to identify unusual patterns and prioritise inspections or enforcement.

-• Patient‑facing experiences: Brands are building “scan to verify and learn more” journeys that confirm authenticity and deliver dosage guidance, adherence nudges, and safety alerts directly to patients.
+• Patient-facing experiences: Brands are building "scan to verify and learn more" journeys that confirm authenticity and deliver dosage guidance directly to patients.

-• Combination with covert security: The most advanced programmes combine serialization with covert technologies—such as invisible signatures, UV security inks, and other secure packaging features—to stay ahead of increasingly sophisticated counterfeit operations.
+• Combination with covert security: The most advanced programmes combine serialization with covert technologies such as invisible signatures and UV security inks.

 Further Reading & Solutions